pydongery/blog/_posts/2024-03-22-implementing-variant.md

 ```
 As [Compiler Explorer](https://gcc.godbolt.org/z/jGsxKPcxz) can confirm for us: this will convince GCC to generate a jump table.
 Awesome.

-## Visitation
+## Generic visitation

 As demonstrated in the previous chapter generating jump tables is possible.
 So far there has been quite a lot of assumptions - namely that we know the visitor and its return value ahead of time.
 To implement a generic visitor we will have to drop that assumption.
-Additionally let's introduce a new function template `get_n<std::size_t I, typename U>(U const&)` that gives us the `I`-th alternative in our union - we can worry about its implementation later.
+Additionally let's introduce a new function template `get_n<std::size_t I, typename U>(U const&)` that gives us the `I`-th alternative of our union - we can worry about its implementation later.

 Naively we could do something like
 ```c++